microsoft/OmniParser/omnitool/readme.md

    c.
 Start the server with `python app.py --windows_host_url localhost:8006 --omniparser_server_url localhost:8000`

    d.
 Open the URL in the terminal output, set your API Key and start playing with the AI agent!

+## Acknowledgment
+Kudos to the amazing resources that are indispensable in the development of our code: [Claude Computer Use](https://github.com/anthropics/anthropic-quickstarts/blob/main/computer-use-demo/README.md), [OS World](https://github.com/xlang-ai/OSWorld), [Windows Agent Arena](https://github.com/microsoft/WindowsAgentArena), and [computer_use_ootb](https://github.com/showlab/computer_use_ootb).
+We are grateful for helpful suggestions and feedbacks provided by Francesco Bonacci, Jianwei Yang, Dillon DuPont, Yue Wu, Anh Nguyen.